Don’t Make These Mistakes With Your Hardwood Floors

 4. No Regular Maintenance

 This is probably the most common mistake we see.
 While wood is durable and long-lasting, it will be even more so with regular maintenance.
 Cleaning them, like sweeping, at home is important.
+A Bona deep clean is recommended once a year.
 So is repairing scratched or damaged floorboards.
 The sooner you repair, the less money you spend and less damage can be extended to other floorboards.
 It’s just like a car.
 With regular maintenance, you pay less over time than if you don’t do anything and you need a whole engine replaced.

 We hope this helps you to better take care of your hardwood.
 Elite Hardwood Flooring also provides hardwood installation, sanding, and refinishing.
 If you are looking for new hardwood flooring or to maintain your current flooring, give us a call today.